-Howard has strong project management and mentoring experience developed during his career in civil engineering and more recently, overseas community development work.
+Howard has strong project management and mentoring experience developed during his careers in civil engineering and business improvement, and more recently, overseas community development work.
 He has managed staff, programmes and relationships in PNG, Vanuatu and Nepal.

 Howard currently works with local staff and engineers in Nepal to manage the Himalayan Trust’s earthquake rebuild programme.

 Michael is a skilled community development manager with a strong background in education.
 He began his career as a teacher but for the past 15 years has worked in the international development sector across Asia and the Pacific.
 Michael has extensive experience in capacity development, participatory practices, financial and programme management, strategic planning, and monitoring and evaluation.

 A former accountant, Linda has now worked in international development for almost 10 years and has extensive experience in public engagement, advocacy and campaigns.
 She is constantly inspired by the generosity of the Himalayan Trust supporters and their passion and commitment to the people of Nepal and to keeping Sir Ed’s legacy alive.